bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 In order to achieve **Reproducibility** and **Replicability** with your experiments using COMPSs, the runtime includes the capacity of recording details of the application's execution, also known as *Data Provenance*.
-This is currently only supported for Python applications, while in the meantime we are working to extend it to Java and C/C++, which are programming languages also supported by COMPSs.
+This is supported for both Python and Java applications.

 When the provenance option is activated, the runtime records every access to a file or directory in the application, as well as its direction (IN,